-A present obligation arise when a complete set of claims documentation is received and the progress of the projects have been verified by the Commission.
+A present obligation arises when a complete set of claims documentation is received and the progress of the projects has been verified by the Commission.
 Claims are reviewed at each reporting date and adjusted to reflect the current best estimate.